chrissix666/Jellyfin-VideoOSD-CustomPlaybackSpeeds-Menu/README.md

 Playback speed range: `0.0625x` - `16x`
 Behavior depends on the Chrome/Chromium video engine, not on Jellyfin.

-Note: During testing, values below `0.1x` could cause problems when switching back to very high speeds afterwards.
+Note: During testing, values below `0.1x` could cause problems when switching back to very high speeds afterwards.<br>
 Playback also became very choppy and pitchy, although audio still continued to work.<br>
 For practical use, the recommended minimum speed is around `0.2x` to `0.25x`.

 ---